University of Tennessee at Chattanooga

-The University of Tennessee at Chattanooga (UT-Chattanooga, UTC, or Chattanooga) is a public university in Chattanooga, Tennessee, United States.
-It was founded in 1886 and is one of four universities and two other affiliated institutions in the University of Tennessee System.
+The University of Tennessee at Chattanooga (UT Chattanooga, UTC, or Chattanooga) is a public university in Chattanooga, Tennessee, United States.
+It was founded in 1886 and is part of the University of Tennessee System.

 History

 UTC was founded in 1886 as the then-private and racially exclusive Chattanooga University, which was soon merged in 1889 with the Athens-based Grant Memorial University (now Tennessee Wesleyan University), becoming the Chattanooga campus of U.S. Grant Memorial University.
 In 1907, the school changed its name to University of Chattanooga.
 In 1964 the university merged with Zion College, which had been established in 1949 and later became Chattanooga City College.
 In 1969 the University of Chattanooga joined the UT system and became the University of Tennessee at Chattanooga.

-The University of Chattanooga Foundation Inc. is a private corporation, created in 1969, that manages the private endowment of the University of Tennessee at Chattanooga.
+The University of Chattanooga Foundation Inc. is a private corporation, created in 1969, that manages the university's private endowment.

 Administration

 UTC uses the semester system, with five optional "mini-terms" in the summer.
 The leadership of the campus rests upon the chancellor, who answers to the UT System President.
-The university is currently headed by Chancellor Dr. Steve Angle.
+The university is currently headed by Chancellor Lori Mann Bruce.

 Leadership

 The following people have had the post of President or Chancellor at the University of Tennessee at Chattanooga (UTC).
 Prior to 1969, the institution was known as the University of Chattanooga (1907–1969), U.S. Grant University (1889–1907), and Chattanooga University (1886–1889).
-At the time of UTC's establishment in 1969, the name of the leader became chancellor instead of president.
+At the time of UTC's establishment in 1969, the title of the leader became chancellor instead of president.